Playa El Burro, Baja California: Your Complete Guide

 Disclaimer: This post contains affiliate links.
 At no cost to you, I might earn a small commission if you make a purchase through the links in this article.

-Playa El Burro is a mesmerizing beach along Bahia Concepcion with no waves and crystal clear water just 20 miles (10 km) south of Mulege.
+Playa El Burro is a mesmerizing beach along Bahia Concepcion with crystal clear water just 20 miles (10 km) south of Mulege.
 It has a row of cabanas along the water and plenty of space for camping, sunbathing, and enjoying water activities.

 The name of the beach comes from the rocky formation at the southern end that looks like a donkey’s head from above.